College Bowl Game Odds

-Regular-season NCAAF games bring in a ton of betting volume but it’s the Bowl games, which serve as the reward for a job well done for the top programs of the year, where that betting handle really spikes.
+Regular-season NCAA Football games bring in a ton of betting volume but it’s the Bowl games, which serve as the reward for a job well done for the top programs of the year, where that betting handle really spikes.

 From start to finish, the above will take just a few minutes, and you can do all of it in NY without issue.
-However, you’ll need to be in one of the legal states to place bets.
-Geolocation tracking helps sportsbooks verify user location.
-If you’re not in a legal state when trying to place bets, they won’t go through.
-After you’ve placed bets, go home and enjoy the action.
+You’ll need to be within state lines when placing bets.
+Geolocation tracking helps sportsbooks verify user location, so they won’t go through if you’re not.

 One final important note to keep in mind about NCAAF betting: several states have restrictions in place involving local programs.
 Here in NY, you can’t bet on in-state teams or games taking place in the state.
 The same applies in NJ, but no such restrictions are in place in PA.
 That may take a few games out of the equation, but you’ll still have plenty of options to consider.

 From the first game of the regular season straight through to the Bowls, there are tons of different games to bet on for college football.
 Often referred to as NCAAF at online and mobile sportsbooks, oddsmakers will post odds for all contests on the docket well in advance of kickoff.
 When you click on the links for available games, here’s an example of the college bowl betting lines you’ll see.

 - Ohio State +6.5 (-110) -180 O 59.5 (-110)